-- 1. Turn on the computer, then enter the BIOS Setup. - 2.
-Go to the Advanced Menu, highlight CPU Configuration, then press <Enter>. - 3.
-Set the Intel(R) SpeedStep Technology item to [Automatic], then press <Enter>.
-See page 4-27 for details. - 4.
-Press <F10> to save your changes and exit the BIOS setup. - 5.
-After the computer restarts, right click on a blank space on the desktop, then select Properties from the pop-up menu. - 6.
-When the Display Properties window appears, click the Screen Saver tab. - Click the Power button on the Monitor power section to open the Power Options Properties window. - On the Power schemes section, click , then select any option except Home/Office Desktop or Always On. - 9.
-Click Apply, then click OK. - 10.
+- 5. Press <F10> to save your changes and exit the BIOS setup. - 6.
+After the computer restarts, right click on a blank space on the desktop, then select Properties from the pop-up menu. - 7.
+When the Display Properties window appears, click the Screen Saver tab. - 8.
+Click the Power button on the Monitor power section to open the Power Options Properties window. - On the Power schemes section, click ✓, then select any option except Home/Office Desktop or Always On. - 10.
+Click Apply, then click OK. - 11.
 Close the Display Properties window.
 After you adjust the power scheme, the CPU internal frequency slightly decreases when the CPU loading is low.